SarangPratap/Bankruptcy_Prediction_in-poland/README.md

 ### 🔎 SHAP Analysis (Top Financial Indicators)

-SHAP analysis was performed on the XGBoost model to provide transparency and explainability[cite: 275].
+SHAP analysis was performed on the XGBoost model to provide transparency and explainability.
 The results align with traditional financial and business logic.

 | Rank | Feature | Description | Business Logic / Significance |
 | :--- | :--- | :--- | :--- |